 What to do if mold forms

 Mold does not mean the end of your paddles life.
 Mold is present on your grain prior to mashing and does wind up in your wort in some way or another.
-That is one of the reasons we boil our wort, to pasteurize any living organism that may be present.
+This is one of the reasons we boil our wort, to pasteurize any living organism that may be present.
 Scrub your paddle to remove as much of the mold as possible.
 If spots persist, sand it with 200 grit sandpaper.